 All bids shall be publicly opened and declared at the time and the place fixed in the notice inviting bids.

 Thereafter, the bids shall be tabulated and analyzed by the officer in charge of the purchasing function, who shall submit them, together with recommendations thereon, to the City Manager.
-The City Manager shall review the bids and submit them to the Council, along with his recommendations, at the next regular meeting of the Council.
+The City Manager shall review the bids and submit them to the Council, along with recommendations, at the next regular meeting of the Council.

 The Council shall have the right to waive any informality or minor irregularity in a bid.

-SECTION 1118.
-Contracts for Official Advertising.

-The Council shall let annually contracts for the official advertising of the City for the ensuing fiscal year.
-In the event there is more than one daily newspaper of general circulation published and circulated in the City, the Council shall advertise for one (1) day, in one (1) or more such papers, setting forth distinctly and specifically the work contemplated to be done, and asking for sealed proposals therefore.
-The proposals shall specify the type and spacing to be used at the rate or rates named in the bids.
-The Council shall let the contracts for such official advertising to the lowest responsible bidder publishing a daily newspaper in the City which is a newspaper of general circulation and has been in existence at the time of awarding the contract at least one (1) year; provided that the Council may reject any or all bids and advertise for new bids.

 SECTION 1119.
 Presentation of Demands.